abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/phase3_monitoring/lab-steps-phase-3.md

 </p>

 ### Speeding Up The File Integrity Check
-By default, wazuh agents check the files' integrity every 12 hours.
+By default, `Wazuh` agents check the files' integrity every 12 hours.
 This could be long for our testing, so we need to speed it up.
 To speed it up, change the configurations of the agent on **DMZ VM**.
 The configurations are stored in **/var/ossec/etc/ossec.conf**.
 This change is not needed for all the agents in the network, and we will only do it for the DMZ VM.

 ```bash
 sudo nano /var/ossec/etc/ossec.conf